 All UK limited companies are legally required to keep their statutory registers up to date and to notify Companies House of any changes.
 Directors are responsible for these tasks, but they are often overlooked.
 To minimise this risk and avoid penalties, some companies ask formation agents to look after their statutory registers.

 Statutory registers comprise a collection of documents that contain official, up-to-date information about a company.
 In accordance with the Companies Act 2006, the following registers must be maintained:

 - Register of members – a list of past and present shareholders and details of their shareholdings

 - Register of People with Significant Control (PSC) – also known as the PSC register, this provides details of individuals who hold (i) more than 25% of a company’s shares, (ii) more than 25% of a company’s voting rights, or (iii) have the power to appoint or remove the majority of company directors

 - Register of directors – details of all past and present company directors

 - Register of directors’ usual residential addresses

-- Register of secretaries – details of all past and present company secretaries (it is no longer a requirement to have a company secretary, but you must keep a register if you do appoint any)
+- Register of secretaries – details of all past and present company secretaries (it is no longer a requirement for private companies to have a company secretary, but you must keep a register if you do appoint one)

-Companies must also keep a register of any charges (i.e. security a company provides for a loan) created prior to 6th April 2013.
+Companies must also keep a register of any charges (i.e., security that a company provides for a loan) created prior to 6th April 2013.